orange-cloudfoundry/gobis-middlewares/README.md

 ## Basic2Token

-Give the ability to connect an user over basic auth, retrieve a token from an oauth2 server with user information and forward the request with this token.
+Give the ability to connect a user over basic auth, retrieve a token from an OAuth2 server with user information and forward the request with this token.

-This was made to transparently convert a basic auth authentication to an oauth2 one.
+This was made to transparently convert a basic auth authentication to an OAuth2 one.

 See godoc for [Basic2TokenOptions](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares/basic2token#Basic2TokenOptions) to know more about parameters.